 Generally speaking, you will always want to go with a .com domain name. .Com is by far the most common extension.
 Most people’s first assumption for your company website will be [your business name].com.
 Plus, .com’s generally have the most clout with Google and other search engines.

-The .org extension is a very good choice for charity or non-profit sites, this is its most common use.
+The .org extension is an excellent choice for charity or non-profit sites, and this is its most common use.

 Lastly, domain names should be thoughtfully planned.
 Changing your domain name after the website has been live for any length of time can lead to loss of SEO juice and also brand awareness from your marketing efforts.